jupyter/governance/README.md

 The resulting website will be in `docs/_build/html`, which you can explore by opening any of the `.html` files that are created.

+## Leadership Directory Data

+The Leadership Directory is generated from structured data in `docs/_data/`.
+See `docs/_data/README.md` for more information.